idiazroncero/eleventy-netlify-boilerplate/README.md

 ## Image assets

 Image handling is one of the biggest issues on static site generators.
-Without a live server-side tools like Imagick, the usual transform/crop/resize become a problem.
+Without server-side tools like Imagick, the usual transform/crop/resize operations become a problem.

-This project stores all image assets that will need operations on `src/public` and exposes a `images.config.js` config file to decide which strategy to follow (git `lfs` can be either true or false) and how many crops are needed.
+This project stores all image assets that will need operations on `src/images`, output the files to `src/public/images/` and exposes a `images.config.js` config file to decide which strategy to follow (git `lfs` can be either true or false) and how many crops are needed.

 This is a sample `images.config.js`: